vineeshvinu/async-server/README.md

 # RPC-server
 A server-side part of a client-server application that will execute commands from a client.
 You may use any transport protocol (UDP/TCP) to transfer data but explain your choice.
+# Note
+*TCP is the transport protocol to transfer data.
+TCP provides reliable and ordered data transmission, ensuring that data is not lost or duplicated during transmission.
+Additionally, TCP has a built-in flow control mechanism that ensures that the server does not become overwhelmed with incoming connections.*

 The program should receive commands from a client, execute them and return a result to the client.
 A client might send several commands sequentially (after receiving a result to the previous command).